Recommendations For Cats

 Here is a very nice step-by-step video to make that process simple - yes, really :)

-We also recommend starting Vetzlife oral gel, which will kill the unhealthy bacteria in their mouth, reduce ability of plaque to stick to their teeth, and help weaken any calculus already present in her mouth.
+We also recommend starting Perio-support and/or Perio-plus feline bites, which will help reduce unhealthy bacteria in their mouth, reduce ability of plaque to stick to their teeth, and help remove existing plaque.

 It is important to know that thorough deep cleaning of all teeth surfaces and dental x-rays require anesthesia.
 Anesthesia-free cleanings are often not helpful and can be harmful if they make the teeth look better without cleaning thoroughly under the gumline (where all the disease and infections start.)
 This can give you a false sense of what is truly going on in your cat’s mouth.
 Some people do attempt to do as thorough of a job as possible without anesthesia.
 Although these types of cleanings can be somewhat helpful, your cat will still need a deep cleaning and x-rays under anesthesia from time to time.
 When this is required is determined by your veterinarian.
 Make sure they are aware of all dental care that has been provided to your pet so they can make an accurate assessment.